Simple Harmonic Motion Series (2015)

 Simple Harmonic Motion is an ongoing series of projects and research investigating complexity from simplicity – specifically the emergence of complex behaviour through the interaction of simple multilayered rhythms.
 It is an ode to chaos and order, driven by the collisions between man and machine; the harmonies, tensions and conflicts between science, technology, culture, ethics, tradition and religion.
 It is inspired by natural and mathematical phenomena, as well as works by the likes of Norman Mclaren, John Whitney, Steve Reich, John Cage, Gyorgi Ligeti and Edgar Varèse.

 The initial motivation for the project is a personal abstract memoir of growing up in and experiencing Istanbul.
-Inspired by Orhan Veli Kanik’s poem “Istanbulu dinliyorum” (“I’m listening to Istanbul with my eyes closed”), it is a very non-literal sonic interpretation of the cultural diversity of the city; a collision of cultures and intertwined opposites: progressive vs conservative, religious vs secular, liberal vs authoritarian, extreme decadence vs severely moral; interwoven, not only in the same city, but in the same streets, the same buildings.
+Inspired by Orhan Veli Kanik’s poem “Istanbulu dinliyorum” (“I’m listening to Istanbul with my eyes closed”), it is a very non-literal visual and sonic interpretation of the cultural diversity of the city; a collision of cultures and intertwined opposites: progressive vs conservative, religious vs secular, liberal vs authoritarian, extreme decadence vs severely moral; interwoven, not only in the same city, but in the same streets, the same buildings.
 Seemingly conflicted yet managing to not only co-exist, but breeding thriving and flourishing subcultures.
 In the chaos of the city, a rich tapestry of different lifestyles, different patterns and rhythms cross paths on a daily basis.
 The intersection of these rhythms create complex cyclical, quasi-periodic patterns.
 Movements that may initially appear to be random and arbitrary, are actually governed by an elaborate order creating recognizable yet constantly evolving behaviour.

 In the installation, both image and sound is driven by the same mathematical principles and algorithm: a complex signal, broken down into its basic elements operating at different frequencies.
 While this underlying fundamental principle – the fourier series – is a purely abstract mathematical theorem, it is also responsible for our understanding of almost every aspect of the physical, biological and social world; including but not limited to acoustics, economics, quantum mechanics, predicting earthquakes, protein structures, DNA and the composition of distant stars and galaxies.